Key points

 Who offers line of credit personal loans?

 A number of larger lenders like the big four - ANZ, Commonwealth Bank, NAB, and Westpac - offer line of credit personal loans.
-You can also access them through peer to peer (P2P) lending via platforms like Wisr and Plenti.
-Whichever you end up going with, be sure to do your research prior; the personal loan market is rife with smaller lenders who in some cases can be less than reputable.
+You can also access them through peer-to-peer (P2P) lending via platforms like Wisr and Plenti.

-Related: Providers offering peer to peer loans in Australia
+Related: Providers offering peer-to-peer loans in Australia

 How to apply for a line of credit personal loan

-Applying for a line of credit personal loan will differ between lenders but the process will typically resemble the following:
+Applying for a line of credit personal loan will differ between lenders, but the process will typically resemble the following:

 1. Shop around lenders to find one with a competitive interest rate and that suits your personal circumstances, taking into account other factors like fees, loan amount, repayment terms, and fund accessibility.